The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 Current Limitations and Challenges

-Performance Issues
+Performance Issues (Improving)

 Technical Limitations

-- JavaScript-heavy sites: Difficulty with dynamic content
+- JavaScript-heavy sites: Modern frameworks handle dynamic content better, but edge cases persist

 Ethical and Business Concerns